cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

     names column.
 + fires-column (optional) - the integer column number to query results from in the input file.
 The default value is 1.
 To note: the first column is column 0.
-+ summary_function (optional) - the string name of the function to summarize the results from the input file.
++ summary-function (optional) - the string name of the function to summarize the results from the input file.
 The default is to not summarize and to return a list of integers.
 The options are "mean", "median", and "std_dev".
++ write-file (optional) - the string name of the file to write results to.
+The default is to not write results to a file.

 The script print_fires.py runs the following functions: